a-ermakova/yandex_praktikum_projects/README.md

 Various libraries were used in the projects.
 The main ones are `pandas`, `numpy`, `matplotlib`, `seaborn`, `sklearn`.

-Since the datasets were provided by Yandex Praktikum and constitute an intellectual property, all links to the training data are hidden.
+Since the datasets were provided by Yandex Practicum and constitute an intellectual property, all links to the training data are hidden.